Pragmatic clinical trials to optimise immunotherapeutic interventions for patients with refractory cancers

 Overview

-This is a summary of the EU funding opportunity HORIZON-MISS-2026-02-CANCER-03, which falls under the Horizon Europe (HORIZON) program and specifically supports the implementation of the Cancer Mission (HORIZON-MISS-2026-02).
+This is a summary of the EU funding opportunity HORIZON-MISS, which falls under the Horizon Europe (HORIZON) program and specifically supports the implementation of the Cancer Mission (HORIZON-MISS-2026-02).
 It is a HORIZON Research and Innovation Action (HORIZON-RIA) with a HORIZON Lump Sum Grant [HORIZON-AG-LS] type of Model Grant Agreement (MGA).
 The deadline model is single-stage, with a planned opening date of 10 February 2026 and a deadline of 15 September 2026 at 17:00:00 Brussels time.

 The expected outcomes of proposals submitted under this topic should aim to deliver results that are directed and tailored towards and contribute to all of the following expected outcomes: